+3. (Only 1 photo allowed to State Fair) (Seniors allowed 1 black & White & 1 color)

 41401: For color pictures taken by 4-H'er with 3 years or less in the project.
 41402: For black and white pictures taken by 4-H'er 3 years or less in project.

-41403: For color pictures taken by 4-H'er with 4-7 years in the project.
+4-H'er with 4-7 years in the project.

 41404: For black and white pictures taken by 4-H'er with 4-7 years in project.

 41405: For color pictures taken by 4-H'er with 8 or more year in project.

 41406: For black and white pictures taken by 4-H'er with 8 or more years in project.

 41407: Digital Composite Image.
 Photo must be created from two or more originals taken by the exhibitor.
-Exhibitor must include a second 11x121/2matte board (Explanation Board) mounted with standard size prints of the original photos, 3x5 card (s) explaining what manipulation was done. and a standard size print of the final photo.
+Exhibitor must include a second 11x121⁄2matte board (Explanation Board) mounted with standard size prints of the original photos, 3x5 card (s) explaining what manipulation was done. and a standard size print of the final photo.
 Optional, may include prints of editing steps.
 Photos showing editing steps may be layered.
 Please put name and Extension Unit on the front of the second board.
 Explanation boards will be displayed along with the finished board.
 Place bother matte boards in the same protective plastic bag.
 HDR photos do not qualify for this class.
-Photos will be judge on photographic merit as well as manipulation technique and process.
+Photos will be judged on photographic merit as well as manipulation technique and process.

-Ф 4-Н STEM Ф
+4-H STEM ♣

-Superintendent: Heideman Family م Astronomy م
+Superintendent: Heideman Family Astronomy \$\Phi\$